 If you have native soil rich in organic matter and nutrients, you may not need to add any additional amendments.

-However, conducting a soil test to determine the soil’s pH level and nutrient content is always a good idea.
+However, it is always a good idea to conduct a soil test to determine the soil’s pH level and nutrient content.
 This will help you determine if any adjustments need to be made before planting your tomatoes.

 For those who prefer a living soil approach, I recommend adding a layer of compost or other organic matter to the top of the soil.